West Coast Swing: An Appreciation

 And when it comes to Parker and Melissa, I cannot leave out this awesome tribute to one of my all-time favorite movies: "La La Land".
 What a delight, showing the potential applicability of WCS to the movies.
 When have you ever seen tap integrated with WCS?
 Priceless! (~4.5m):

 Despite the refreshing way that the emancipation of the Follower has progressed, from my perspective, some of the other evolution I've seen seems to have drifted a bit too far from precision footwork.
-The anchor step has been undergoing something of a vanishing act.
+The distinct anchor step has been undergoing something of a vanishing act.
 Watch any of the previous strict-judged dances closely and you'll see a contrast with the following two dances in how the technical "look" of these dances exhibits a more precise WCS footwork.
 There has been a drift toward a more ballet look probably because it's so hard to maintain footwork precision in the heat of the now richer interpretive and competitive improvisation.
-Here is an "old-school" example of what might be called a "look" of precision footwork (Seattle Easter Swing sometime before 2008; the low-resolution video technology was primitive back then).
+Here is an "old-school" example of what might be called a "look" of precision footwork (Seattle Easter Swing 2004; the low-resolution video technology was primitive back then).
 Watch especially the Lead, Buddy Schwimmer (~2m):

 Of all the songs it seems that James Cotton's "How Long Can A Fool Go Wrong" became something of a WCS standard.
 To that song here's Robert Royston leading Melissa Rutz in a Grand National 1st-Place Win exhibiting a very fun mix of stylized humor while checking the technical boxes.
 Good footwork here as well. (~2m):